Bobcares

 4. Moving the Windows.edb file into a Different Drive

 If the Windows.edb file size is growing constantly, then it is better to move the index database of Windows Search to another drive.
-So if there is an increase in the search database, it won’t cause the OS to crash.
+So, if there is an increase in the search database, it won’t cause the OS to crash.

-So to change the index file location, go to Control Panel >> Indexing Options >> Advanced >> Index location >> New Location, specify the path to the new location of Windows.edb file, and click Ok.
+So to change the index file location, go to Control Panel >> Indexing Options >> Advanced >> Index location >> New Location, and specify the path to the new location of Windows.edb file, and click Ok.

 Now restart the Windows Search service.